Hemant-Agrahari/Preparation-one-september/JavaScript/JavaScript-Basis/theory.md

 Q. What is the difference between map() and forEach()? map() creates a new array with transformed values, while forEach() just executes a function on each element and returns undefined.
 Use map() when you need a result, forEach() for side-effects.

-Q.2.
-What is the difference between null and undefined?

-1.null is an intentional empty value assigned by the developer.
-2.undefined means a variable has been declared but not assigned.
+Q. What is the difference between null and undefined? null is an intentional empty value explicitly set by the developer, whereas undefined means a variable has been declared but hasn’t been assigned any value yet

 Q.What is the difference between a function declaration, a function expression, and an arrow function?